 Physics Major, B.A.

-Everything around you is influenced or governed by physics — the study of matter, energy, and their interactions with one another.
-Physics seeks to understand the way the universe “works,” from the smallest neutrinos to the structure of the cosmos.
-It is the foundation of all other natural sciences, including chemistry, biology, oceanography, geography, and radiography.
+Everything around you is influenced or governed by physics.
+Physics seeks to understand the fundamental workings of the universe, from the smallest particles like neutrinos to the vast structure of the cosmos.
+It unveils the underlying principles governing the world around us and serves as the cornerstone of all natural sciences, including chemistry, biology, oceanography, and geography.

 • B.A.
 Tracks